 The School has entered into a contractual agreement with Accelerated Learning Solutions, Inc., a Tennessee Corporation ("ALS" or the "Company"), to provide management and consulting services to the School.
-The management agreement commenced January 2011 for an initial five year term and is automatically renewable for successive five year terms unless notice of intent not to renew is executed six months prior to its anniversary by either party.
+The management agreement commenced January 2011 for an initial five year term and was renewed in July 2016 for an additional 10 year term.
+The management agreement is subject to a notice of intent not to renew which requires an execution of six months prior to its anniversary by either party.
 Under the terms of the agreement, the School is charged fees for services of thirteen percent (13%) of the School's qualified gross revenues as defined by the agreement in the first year of the School's operations, twelve (12%) of the School's qualified gross revenues in the second year and eleven (11%) of the School's qualified gross revenues in the third year of the School's operations and for subsequent years thereafter.
 Qualified gross revenues include various state, federal and local source revenues with certain exceptions.
 Qualified gross revenues exclude student fees, PTA/PTO income and any state or federal funding that is meant to be a reimbursement of expenditures on a dollar for dollar basis.